 IEBC supports faculty and staff to work together in their own institutions and across the segments using a unique process that results in measurable improvement in student learning and success.
 In this section you will learn about how we bring together education stakeholders to form within-segment and cross-segment partnerships that support improvements in preparation for college and career.

 Creating a Caring Campus

-In a new partnership with the California Community College Chancellor’s Office (CCCCO) and IEBC, regional implementation of Caring Campuses prepares to heighten implementation of the Vision for Success and increase classified staff student engagement.
+In a new partnership with the California Community Colleges Chancellor’s Office (CCCCO) and IEBC, regional implementation of Caring Campuses prepares to heighten implementation of the Vision for Success and increase classified staff student engagement.
 Colleges need to involve classified staff more intentionally if the Vision for Success is to be realized.

 IEBC’s college readiness and success work is infused with collaboration that initiates sustainable partnerships between education segments, institutions, districts and regions to increase success for students through their education career and into the workplace.
 We do this by bringing faculty, staff and administrators together within and across educational disciplines, segments, institutions, sectors, and regions to build relationships of trust and respect that serve for both present and future programs and initiatives.

 Using local data as a foundation, we facilitate courageous professional discussions that are collaborative, cooperative and supportive, using IEBC-developed processes that serve as frameworks for discussion and alignment processes.
 Our facilitators also train local faculty leaders to serve as liaisons to their departments and institutions to bring awareness of the collaboration processes and programs for growth and sustainability of outcomes.

 Click here to learn about examples of our work in college readiness and success.